 CHAKRABARTI: Wow.
 You know, I imagine that there are a number of listeners hearing this right now who say, well, I'm very proactive about keeping my microbiome healthy.
 I take probiotics.
 I mean, does it work?

 STEIN: Reality is, is that there's been some research on some of them.
 But for the most part, we really don't know yet which of these products really work and what they work for and for who.
 And so it would be really interesting to see in the next few years where this leads.

 CHAKRABARTI: You know, Rob, if we could take a step back for just a moment, I still can't get over that there may be 10 times as many microbes as individual cells that I have.
 It seems kind of amazing.
 I mean, it almost makes me wonder if we ought to rethink what it means to be human.

 STEIN: You know, that's a very interesting point.
 One of the things this research has sparked is a kind of philosophical discussion about what it means to be human.
-And some people have started to refer to this idea that we're really a super organism.
-We're a combination of us and them together - our cells, their cells, our genes, their genes - and that we really have to think of ourselves in entirely new way, that we're not just a separate, single individual but we're part of the world around us in a way that we really hadn't thought of ourselves.
+And some people have started to refer to this idea that we're really a supraorganism.
+We're a combination of us and them together - our cells, their cells, our genes, their genes - and that we really have to think of ourselves in an entirely new way, that we're not just a separate, single individual but we're part of the world around us in a way that we really hadn't thought of ourselves.